 Fans of Slow Travel don’t need to be told that booking a vacation rental instead of a hotel room is an excellent way to travel more slowly and have a more authentic experience, something akin to what the locals in that place experience.
 Vacation rentals aren’t just villas in the countryside, however – there are plenty of options in urban settings to rent apartments right in the heart of the city.
 Many of them come equipped with condo gyms.
-I’m able to get my workouts when I’m traveling.
+I’m able to get my workouts when I’m traveling (I typically warm up with a video series from dynamic stretching.
 My trainer from Your House Fitness, send them via email.
-He’s also the one that recommened me to visit Milan!
+He’s also the one that recommended me to visit Milan!
+Thanks to best personal trainer Toronto there is!
 To continue….

 In Milan, a city I’ve come to love after making many trips and many friends, renting an apartment for a stay of a week or more is ideal.
 Hotels in Milan can be quite expensive, especially if you’re staying more than a day or two and you’re trying to stay in the city center.
 This business, and banking, centric city is set up to host business travelers on expense accounts, and hotel rates reflect that.